 \subsection{Impact of Edge Scheme on Scalability}

 For any global quantum server, scalability is a great challenge.
-QuNet being a contender for simulating larger-scale entanglement distribution networks, takes the support of redundant edges.
-Here an idea is presented that the edge scheme of topology plays a significant role in network statistics, i.e. performance or path finding in user competition.
+We explore the role of the edge scheme of topology in network statistics, i.e. performance or path-finding in user competition.

 We use a connected tree topology of 65 nodes to show scalability, with $2(65-1)=128$ edges.
 Fig.~\ref{topo-scal}(a) is a connected tree with just one depth that has 64 nodes connected to one central node Fig.~\ref{topo-scal}(d) has two depths, the first one with $8$ nodes while the second one has a branch parameter of $7$, and Fig.~\ref{topo-scal}(g) has three depths with branching ratios of $4, 3$ and $4$.
 To present the effects of topologies, all test networks are simulated with each edge having two weights/costs, `loss' and `Z (dephasing)', with an arbitrary value of $0.1 \text{dB}$.
-Each network is tested with three temporal layers, where costs of loss and dephasing from utilising quantum memory vary arbitrarily from $0.1 \text{dB}$ to $0.9 \text{dB}$.
+Each network is tested with three temporal layers, where costs of loss and dephasing from utilizing quantum memory vary arbitrarily from $0.1 \text{dB}$ to $0.9 \text{dB}$.
 Each user pair can use three paths to route their entangled pairs.

 The probability of purifying entangled pairs from multiple paths

 depends on the probability of using $n$ number of paths $P_n$ and the probability of finding zero paths $P_0$.